 - Travel Insurance – Your traditional insurance coverage likely will not cover any services if you leave the country or sometimes even your state.
 Consider purchasing a low-cost travel insurance to stay covered when you’re outside of your network.

 - Final Expense Insurance – No matter our plans, we all need to be prepared to make hard decisions about our own deaths.
-Final expense insurance covers all funeral expenses, medical bills, and other costs associated with burial.
+Final expense insurance can cover funeral expenses, medical bills, and other costs associated with burial, depending on the policy.
 For more information, review this guide: Final Expense Insurance explained by HealthMarkets.

 - Indemnity Insurance – Traditional health insurance won’t cover all costs associated with your treatment, especially in emergencies.
 Indemnity insurance provides a set amount of money for qualified expenses which can make up for lost wages, extra costs, and other financial hardships.